Fluid Widget Integration

 Figure 4 - Definition of Bonuses Passed to the Fluid Widget (Example)

-• The termsAndConditions of the bonus should be provided as an HTML string.
+termsAndConditionsof the bonus should be provided as an HTML string. - The

-• If a paymentMethodFilter is used, the bonus is applied depending on the properties set.
+paymentMethodFilteris used, the bonus is applied depending on the properties set.- If

-• selected is an optional property indicating the bonus should be preselected.
+maxBonusbut nomaxBonusPercentage, it is assumed thatmaxBonusPercentageis 100% (examples of bonus calculations can be found in the deposit example section). selectedis an optional property indicating the bonus should be preselected.
 If more than 1 bonus is set to true a bonus configuration error will be thrown.

 *Bonus logo image size should be 84x84px (168px168px for retina)